Neural networks vs the Bake-off technical challenge

 You presented something for every challenge, in all cases quite a lot of something, and rather a few extra unidentifiable somethings.
 Please take them all away with you.

-Become an AI Weirdness supporter and get a bonus round, which this time is a series of technical challenges including floating islands, spanische windtorte, and Mary Berry's famous Victoria sponge cake.
-Or become a free subscriber to get new AI Weirdness posts in your inbox!
+Bonus content: a series of technical challenges including floating islands, spanische windtorte, and Mary Berry's famous Victoria sponge cake.